Berklee is excited to celebrate the 50th anniversary of the Umbria Jazz Festival!

-- Vocal Program: This year’s new vocal program will feature three elite voice teachers focusing on style, technique, theory, and performance skills.
+- Vocal program: This year’s vocal program will feature three elite voice teachers focusing on style, technique, theory, and performance skills.
 As a voice student, you will have the option to study the style of your choice.
 In addition, you will have the unique opportunity to perform with a variety of ensemble combinations, including the gospel choir.

 - Ensembles: As a student in the program, you will have the opportunity to play in group settings with students of similar playing abilities.
 While the emphasis is on jazz, other styles (pop, rock, Latin, etc.) will be offered within the program.
 Ensembles will meet each day of the program, and you will perform in a concert during the final days of the event.
-All ensembles will perform on-stage within the Umbria Jazz Festival circuit at the conclusion of the program.
+All ensembles will perform onstage within the Umbria Jazz Festival circuit at the conclusion of the program.

-- Graduation Ceremonies and Concerts: The final three days of the program feature a series of concerts in which all students and all ensembles participate.
+- Graduation ceremonies: The final two-and-a-half days of the program feature a series of concerts in which all students and all ensembles participate.
 Concerts will be held on the Berklee stage and also on an Umbria Jazz Festival stage.
-As a student in the program, your family is invited to attend these concerts.
+Families of the students are invited to attend these concerts.

 Who are the instructors?